-The US Youth Soccer National League competition is for the nation's top teams in the 14U, 15U, 16U, 17U and 18U boys and girls age groups.
-The 14U and 15U divisions consist of a total of 16 teams per gender age group, while the 16U through 18U gender age groups feature 32 teams each.
+The US Youth Soccer National League competition is for the nation's top teams in the 14U, 15U, 16U, 17U, 18U and 19U boys and girls age groups.
+The 14U through 18U divisions consist of up to 32 teams per gender age group, while the 19U age group features up to 16 teams for each gender.
 The National League offers additional exposure to collegiate, professional and U.S. National Team coaches and offers the highest level of competition in the country as each team must earn their place in the league.
-National League teams continue play in their respective US Youth Soccer Regional Leagues and State Championships to complete their competitive calendar.

 The top teams from each division advance to the US Youth Soccer National Championships, the oldest and most prestigious youth soccer national championship in the country.
-The four National League representatives will join the four Regional Champions in the 14U through 18U age groups to play for the National Championship.
-The top teams in each 14U through 17U division also secure a spot to return to National League play the following season.
+The four National League representatives will join the four Regional Champions in the 14U through 19U age groups to play for the National Championship.
+The top teams in each 14U through 18U division also secure a spot to return to National League play the following season.

 The National League’s alumni have gone on to prove themselves at the collegiate and professional levels, with former players competing in NCAA Division I, II and III, Major League Soccer, National Women’s Soccer League, the UEFA Champions League and the FIFA Women’s World Cup.

-For the 2017-18 season, the National League will feature the following age groups:
+For the 2019-20 season, the National League will feature the following age groups:

-- 14U (16 teams per gender)
+- 14U (up to 32 teams per gender)

-- 15U (16 teams per gender)
+- 15U (up to 32 teams per gender)

-- 16U (32 teams per gender)
+- 16U (up to 32 teams per gender)

-- 17U (32 teams per gender)
+- 17U (up to 32 teams per gender)

-- 18U (32 teams per gender)
+- 18U (up to 32 teams per gender)